 Will failure to call witnesses affect a Connecticut habeas corpus case?
 You can find out on this page.

 “The failure of defense counsel to call a potential defense witness does not constitute ineffective assistance of counsel unless there is some showing that the testimony would have been helpful in establishing the asserted defense.
-So, Defense counsel gets deemed ineffective only when a defendant has informed his attorney of the existence of the witness and that the attorney, without a reasonable investigation and without adequate explanation, failed to call the witness at trial.
+Defense counsel is deemed ineffective only when a defendant has informed his attorney of the existence of the witness and that the attorney, without a reasonable investigation and without adequate explanation, failed to call the witness at trial.
 The reasonableness of an investigation must get evaluated not through hindsight but from the perspective of the attorney when he was conducting it.”
 State v.
 Talton, 197 Conn.
 280, 297-98 (1985).

 In addition, see Accord Gaines v.
 Commissioner, 306 Conn.
 664, 680-81, 684 (2012); see also Eze v.
 Senkowski, 321 F.3d 110, 129 (2nd Cir.
 2003)(“the decision not to call a witness must be grounded in some strategy that advances the client’s interests”).
-Also, logic dictates that scrutiny of counsel’s decision not to call a witness should not get limited to those instances where the defendant informed counsel of the witness’ existence, but should also include those instances where counsel learned of the witness through other sources, such as the State’s pretrial disclosures or private investigation interviews of other witnesses.
+Also, logic dictates that scrutiny of counsel’s decision not to call a witness should not be limited to those instances where the defendant informed counsel of the witness’ existence, but should also include those instances where counsel learned of the witness through other sources, such as the State’s pretrial disclosures or private investigation interviews of other witnesses.

 Additionally, “an error on the part of counsel in failing to call a witness cannot be considered prejudicial, as affecting the outcome of the trial, when the evidence the witness would have given would have been cumulative.”
 Chace v.
 Bronson, 19 Conn.
 App.
 674, 681, cert. denied, 231 Conn.
 801 (1989).